linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Analysis/07 Chapter 7.md

 3. repudiation/moratorium.
 4. default

-There are two main budling blocks for the evaluation of CDS: probability of default (PD) and loss given default (LGD) which is also known as 1 minus recovery.
+There are two main building blocks for the evaluation of CDS: probability of default (PD) and loss given default (LGD) which is also known as 1 minus recovery.
 There are two streams of models for the evaluation of CDS: reduced form models and structural models.
 The former assumes sudden defaults and the latter assumes gradual defaults.
 As a result, reduced form models assume a Poisson jump process for defaults and structural models assume firm value falling below a default threshold.

-# 7.2 The Contract
+#### 7.2 The Contract

 It is a swap (follows swap convention) and yet it does not quite follow the swap conventions.
 Its floating leg is one payment and furthermore probabilistic.
 Its fixed leg is quarterly (not semi-annually).
 Figure 7.1 demonstrates the payments of the two legs of a CDS contract.